 In Italy, Relive, a national network that implements perpetrator programmes, has developed consolidated guidelines for perpetrator programmes and supports newly established programmes to reach baseline standards through practice exchange and training.
 An accreditation process ensures quality standards.
-Following ratification of the Istanbul Convention, Andorra introduced a programme to promote non-violent relationships as an essential aspect of an integrated response to violence against women that takes into account the relationship between victims, perpetrators, children, and their wider social environment.
+Following ratification of the Istanbul Convention, Andorra introduced a programme to promote non-violent relationships as an essential aspect of an integrated response to violence against women that takes the relationship between victims, perpetrators, children, and their wider social environment into account.

 Combating violence against women in the media

-Following Serbia’s ratification of the convention, the obligation introduced by the Serbian authorities through the 2014 Law on Public Information and Media to generate public interest information through project financing.
-By co-funding the production of media content on violence against women, including domestic violence, the Ministry of Culture and Information and the Provincial Secretariat of Culture, Information and Public Relations with Religious Communities are actively partnering with media in order to promote positive gender roles and non-violence.
+Serbia’s ratification of the convention was followed by the obligation introduced by the Serbian authorities through the 2014 Law on Public Information and Media to generate public interest information through project financing.
+By co-funding the production of media content on violence against women, including domestic violence, the Ministry of Culture and Information and the Provincial Secretariat of Culture, Information and Public Relations with Religious Communities are actively partnering with the media in order to promote positive gender roles and non-violence.

 Under Law No. 80/2014, Portugal introduced a property rental support scheme for victims of domestic violence and gave preferential access to public housing to women who live in shelters.
-The protocol “Municipalities in Solidarity with Domestic Violence Victims”, to which 42% of municipalities in Portugal have adhered since its establishment in 2012 also enables the support of women leaving shelters either through priority access to social housing or other means of social support.
+The protocol “Municipalities in Solidarity with Domestic Violence Victims”, to which 42 % of municipalities in Portugal have adhered since its establishment in 2012, also enables the support of women leaving shelters either through priority access to social housing or other means of social support.
 This is a crucial step in helping women to rebuild their lives and stay safe, as too many women are forced to return to their abusive partners and spouses due to lack of financial means.
-Belgium and the Netherlands also prioritise victims’ access to public housing under the relevant regulations, by granting victims of intimate partner violence priority status or awarding priority points to victims who leave their homes due to intimate partner violence.
+Belgium and the Netherlands also prioritise victims’ access to public housing under the relevant regulations: they grant victims of intimate partner violence priority status or award priority points to victims who leave their homes due to intimate partner violence.

 In Denmark, guidelines for social workers at the municipalities level provide guidance on how to assist victims of domestic violence who may turn to them.
 The aim is to ensure that women can build a life without violence, either through the general assistance provided by the municipality or through referrals to specialist services such as shelters.
 For a woman seeking refuge at a shelter, the municipality is obliged to provide initial and coordinated counselling to identify their needs and offer solutions.

-In Serbia, in the area of healthcare, the use of health mediators has helped to overcome the low confidence of Roma women on the health-care sector and is leading to higher levels of reproductive health and the prevention of early marriage.
-Such distrust stemmed, inter alia, from the extensive reporting obligations imposed on the medical sector.
-In Denmark, training initiatives in recent years have rendered many medical professionals competent in identifying victims of domestic violence and that, as a result, the health sector, including general practitioners in private practice, serve as a knowledgeable first point of contact for victims.
+In Serbia, the use of health mediators has helped to overcome the low confidence of Roma women in the health-care sector.
+This is leading to higher levels of reproductive health and the prevention of early marriage.
+Such distrust comes, inter alia, from the extensive reporting obligations imposed on the medical sector.
+In Denmark, in recent years, training initiatives have rendered many medical professionals competent in identifying victims of domestic violence and, as a result, the health sector, including general practitioners in private practices, serves as a knowledgeable first point of contact for victims.

 French authorities have adopted some good practices in relation to FGM.
-These include the promotion of research and prevention – through the support of specialist organisations such as the Group for the Abolition of FGM, Forced Marriage and Other Harmful Traditional Practices (GAMS) – and the monitoring of children at risk by Maternal and Child Protection Centres (PMI), as well as restorative surgery operations.
-Specialised care units are dedicated to the care of victims through multi-disciplinary teams of sexologists, gynaecologists, psychologists and ethnologists.
-The Netherlands has set up “Consultation hours on FGM” in 11 locations throughout the Netherlands.
+These include the promotion of research and prevention – supported by specialist organisations such as the Group for the Abolition of FGM, Forced Marriage and Other Harmful Traditional Practices (GAMS) – and the monitoring of children at risk by Maternal and Child Protection Centres (PMI).
+They also support restorative surgery.
+Specialised care units are dedicated to the care of victims through multi-disciplinary teams of sexologists, gynaecologists, psychologists, and ethnologists.
+The Netherlands have set up “Consultation hours on FGM” in 11 locations throughout the Netherlands.
 Moreover, medical treatment limiting functional impairments caused by FGM (such as in relation to the urinary tract or efflux of menstrual blood) are covered by the Healthcare Insurance Act.

-The Swedish national telephone helpline on violence against women (Kvinnofridslinjen) stands out for addressing all forms of violence against women, with well-trained and experienced social workers and nurses who refer callers to locally available specialist support services and where more than 50% of women in Sweden know of the existence of such helpline.
-Worthy of mention in terms of accessibility, is also the Spanish national helpline on intimate partner violence, which is available in 52 languages and is accessible for callers with disabilities through visual interpretation services, textphone and an online chat forum.
+The Swedish national telephone helpline on violence against women (Kvinnofridslinjen) stands out for addressing all forms of violence against women, with well-trained and experienced social workers and nurses who refer callers to locally available specialist support services and where more than 50 % of women in Sweden know of the existence of this helpline.
+In terms of accessibility, the Spanish national helpline on intimate partner violence is worth mentioning: it is available in 52 languages and is accessible for callers with disabilities through visual interpretation services, textphone and an online chat forum.

 Support for victims of sexual violence

-Before the entry into force of the Istanbul Convention, a range of Council of Europe member states did not have specialist support service for women victims of sexual violence which would offer medical support, forensic examinations, the storage of DNA and counselling as required by Article 25 of the Istanbul Convention.
-In Belgium, three support centres for victims of sexual violence (CPVSs) have been and there are plans to roll out CPVSs nationwide.
+Before the the Istanbul Convention’s entry into force, a range of Council of Europe member states did not have specialist support services for women victims of sexual violence which would offer medical support, forensic examinations, the storage of DNA and counselling as required by Article 25 of the Istanbul Convention.
+In Belgium, there have been three support centres for victims of sexual violence (CPVSs), and there are plans to roll out CPVSs nationwide.
 They are based on a multi-disciplinary collaborative model and holistic approach that offers immediate medical care, psychological support related to trauma they have suffered, and a forensic examination to gather evidence for prosecution.
-After the care received, victims can, if they wish, file a complaint and be interviewed by a police officer on site.
+After they received care, victims can, if they wish, file a complaint, and be interviewed by a police officer on site.
 This represents an example of a one-stop-shop approach which can significantly reduce secondary victimisation.
-Moreover, Finland, has set up a sexual violence referral centre in its capital and is launching a roll-out of such a centre, accompanied by satellite support centres in each province to fill the existing gap in service provision for victims of rape and sexual violence.
-The need for high-quality sexual violence referral centres has increasingly gained recognition in a number of countries, including in Austria and Portugal; as a result, support services have been established or increased these countries.
+Moreover, Finland, has set up a sexual violence referral centre in its capital and is launching a rollout of such centres, accompanied by satellite support centres in each province to fill the existing gap in service provision for victims of rape and sexual violence.
+The need for high-quality sexual violence referral centres has increasingly gained recognition in a number of countries, including Austria and Portugal; as a result, support services have been established or increased these countries.

 In Denmark, a highly specialised network of 10 centres for victims of rape and sexual violence has been developed.
 These centres provide assistance to women and girls over 15 years of age who have been victims of sexual violence in the form of medical care and trauma support combined with forensic examinations.
-Victims could seek these services any time after the assault took place, including several years later.
-The standard procedure for medical and forensic examination is carried out irrespective of whether the victim wants to report and that evidence is collected and stored up to 3 months or longer if the victims requests it, so that it can be used for future judicial proceedings, in compliance with the standards set by Article 25.
+Victims can seek these services any time after the assault, including several years later.
+The standard procedure for medical and forensic examination is carried out irrespectively of whether the victim wants to report.
+Evidence is collected and stored up to 3 months or longer if the victim requests it, so that it can be used for future judicial proceedings, in compliance with the standards set by Article 25.

 Protection and support for child witnesses

-Many parties recognise directly or indirectly the harmful effects that witnessing domestic violence has on children and provide for the obligation to inform the relevant authority, be it the municipality, child protection or child welfare services, of any suspicion or confirmed incident whereby a child has witnessed or has been a direct victim of violence.
+Many parties directly or indirectly recognise the harmful effects that witnessing domestic violence has on children and provide for the obligation to inform the relevant authority, be it the municipality, child protection or child welfare services, of any suspicion or confirmed incident whereby a child has witnessed or has been a direct victim of violence.
 In some countries such as Montenegro and Italy, the commission of domestic violence in the presence of children entails aggravated sentences.
 Moreover, once again in Italy, as well as in the Netherlands, committing violence against women in the presence of a child is equated to a form of child abuse.
 In Andorra, Montenegro, and Turkey, witnessing such violence is considered tantamount to experiencing it directly as legislation calls for the same level of protection and support by statutory agencies.
-By way of example, Andorran legislation defines all women who have been the object of gender-based violence as well as their minor children as “victims” so that they can be granted the right to social, psychological and medical support.
-Spain officially recognized children’s victimisation when they witness intimate partner violence.
+By way of example, Andorran legislation defines all women who have been the object of gender-based violence as well as their minor children as “victims” so that they can be granted the right to social, psychological, and medical support.
+Spain officially recognised witnessing intimate partner violence as children’s victimisation.
 The legislation includes children who are underage or under the guardianship or custody of women who are victims of intimate partner violence in the scope of the holistic support and protection offered by this law.
 Worth of notice is also the Danish Stalking Centre, which offers psychological support to children who have witnessed the effects of the stalking on their parent(s).

 European Women’s Lobby (EWL) (2021).
 Towards a Europe Free from Male Violence Against Women and Girls.
 Recommendations from the European Women’s Lobby to end violence against women and girls in Europe once and for all.